nasa/giant/documentation/sphinx/installation.rst

       though that is a problem
 #.
 Check the installation (optional)
     - :code:`cd unittests`
-    - :code:`python -Wignore -m unittest discover`
+    - :code:`python  -m unittest discover`
     - This should complete with no errors (skips/warnings are OK).

 GIANT should now be installed and ready for use.